yahoo/tunitas-basics/PACKAGES.md

 # Required Packages

 This document contains an estimate of the tools, components their versions which you will need to build this repository.
-More details can be found upstream the documentation for the lead repository, the Tunitas [Packaging](https://github.com/yahoo/tunitas-packaging/blob/master/PACKAGES.md), as well as the Tunitas Build System, [Temerarious Flagship](https://github.com/yahoo/temerarious-flagship/blob/master/README.md).
+More details can be found upstream in the the documentation for the lead repository, the Tunitas [Packaging](https://github.com/yahoo/tunitas-packaging/blob/master/PACKAGES.md), as well as the Tunitas Build System, [Temerarious Flagship](https://github.com/yahoo/temerarious-flagship/blob/master/README.md).
 The mentions in this document pertain only to this repository, _Tunitas Basics_.

 ## Tunitas